ShadYBhai/Medical/README.md

 * Use the ```npm install ``` command to install dependencies

-* Once the dependencies are finished installing, use the ```npm start``` command inside the root directory to open the app in your local browser of choice
+* Once the dependencies are finished installing, use the ```npm run dev``` command inside the root directory to open the app in your local browser of choice